ComputeCanada/magic_castle/scenario.md

 `os_image_name` defines the name of the image that will be used as the base image for the cluster nodes.
-For the provisionning to work properly, this image has to be a CentOS 7 based image.
+For the provisionning to work properly, this image has to be based on CentOS 7.

 You can use custom CentOS 7 image if you wish, but provisioning custommization should be mainly done through Puppet scripting.
 Image customization is mostly envision to accelerate the provisioning process by applying in advance the security patches and general OS updates.

-Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

 #### `os_flavor_mgmt`, `os_flavor_login` and `os_flavor_node`.